DOPD: A Dynamic PD-Disaggregation Architecture for Maximizing Goodput in LLM Inference Serving: System Model

 where $W_{\text{batch}}$ is the accumulated-length threshold (an operational counterpart in Algorithm~\ref{alg:prefill_request_scheduler} $i_{next}$).
 In online settings we recommend a greedy heuristic that orders candidates by $v_i/w_i$ (value per token) to maintain low scheduling overhead.

 To avoid excessive waiting for short requests, a maximum waiting time is enforced.
 Once accumulated requests have waited longer than this timeout, the batch is executed immediately (as shown in step 3 in Figure~\ref{fig:req_schedule_prefill}(b)).
-Combining the above models—TP speedup/communication trade-off (Eq.~\eqref{eq:prefill_total}), queueing delay estimates (\eqref{eq:kingman}), and knapsack-style batching selection (Eq.~\eqref{eq:knapsack})—yields a principled length-aware prefill scheduler that (i) selects $TP$ to minimize expected $E[T_{prefill}]$ under realistic $\tau(TP)$, (ii) sets $T_{timeout}$ as a function of $W_q$ to bound TTFT contribution from queuing, and (iii) forms batches to maximize utilization while limiting per-request added waiting.
-Algorithm~\ref{alg:prefill_request_scheduler} implements this scheduling process in practice.
+Combining the above models—queueing delay estimates (\eqref{eq:kingman}), and knapsack-style batching selection (Eq.~\eqref{eq:knapsack})—yields a principled length-aware requests scheduler that (i) sets $T_{timeout}$ as a function of $W_q$ to bound TTFT contribution from queuing, and (ii) forms batches to maximize utilization while limiting per-request added waiting.
+Algorithm~\ref{alg:prefill_request_scheduler} implements this scheduling process.
 It can be observed that the scheduling routine incurs very low overhead.
 Its dominant cost lies in queue maintenance, so the time complexity per dequeue operation is $\mathcal{O}\big(N\big)$, where $N$ denotes the number of requests in the queue.